 4. Did not have steps prepared

-In order to guarantee a pass in Geometry, at the end of the year, students must have maintained an average of two or higher for their score and have correctly identified at least 60 steps.
+In order to guarantee a pass in Geometry, at the end of the year, students must have maintained an average of 2.0 or better for their score and have correctly identified at least 60 steps.
 Of students who have not maintained this standard, the lowest 15% will need to take Geometry again in order to continue with GBT.
 Whether a student fails or not is ultimately at the discretion of the tutor, however, the numerical system will be held outside of extraordinary circumstances.
 If you feel your students is falling behind, it would be good to encourage them to deliver their propositions by memory as often as they can and to volunteer for the large proofs.
 Please keep a record of your performance on all propositions that you demonstrated so that you can find your semester average.

 The fundamentals of geometry: theories of triangles, parallels, and area.